traefik/traefik/docs/toml.md

     rule = "Path:/test"
 ```

-- or put your rules in a separate file, for example `rules.tml`:
+- or put your rules in a separate file, for example `rules.toml`:

 ```toml
 # traefik.toml